jonizen/jonathanstendahl.com/README.md

 This is a blog theme for [Ghost](https://github.com/TryGhost/Ghost), based on [StayPuft](https://github.com/dlecina/StayPuft) made by  [dlecina](https://github.com/dlecina).

-# Modifications will be listed here
+## Modifications will be listed here

+* Changing views

-The theme contains this from start:
+# The theme contains this from start:

-# StayPuft
+## StayPuft

 A programming-oriented theme for [Ghost](https://github.com/TryGhost/Ghost).
 This is the latest development version of StayPuft.
 If you're just looking to download the latest release, head over to the [releases](https://github.com/dlecina/StayPuft/releases) page.